OpenMoonRay/openmoonray-docs/docs/moonray/materials/SwitchMaterial.md

         default: None

-        <p>Bind this attribute to a 'ListMap' that contains references to ExtraAovMaps that specify additional outputs that can be assigned to a RenderOutput "light aov" result</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Bind this attribute to a 'ListMap' that contains references to ExtraAovMaps that specify additional outputs that can be assigned to a RenderOutput "light aov" result</p>

     <h3>label</h3>